 ANTHONY BLACK – (Antonio el Canadiense)

 Anthony Black grew up happily in Halifax breathing the fresh air of our shores.
 One day at age 15 while surfing at Rainbow Heaven, a giant wave dragged him into the ocean and he was declared missing.
 His family and friends grieved his death but…he was alive!
 He had been rescued by a Spanish cruise ship that happened to pass by.
 Anthony recovered over several weeks after the almost deadly accident, but lost his memory.
-The cruise ship entertainers, who happened to be a flamenco gipsy family, and who had recently lost their son Jose-Jeremias Lopez Jimenez (also known as Jeremy Webb), felt that Anthony’s arrival was a sign and adopted him, coincidentally renaming him “Antonio”.
+The cruise ship entertainers, who happened to be a flamenco family, and who had recently lost their son Jose-Jeremias Lopez Jimenez (also known as Jeremy Webb), felt that Anthony’s arrival was a sign and adopted him, coincidentally renaming him “Antonio”.
 (Wow, another sign!)

-Once they landed in Spain, “Antonio” sat night after night around the bonfire with his adoptive gipsy family breathing and living flamenco.
+Once they landed in Spain, “Antonio” sat night after night around the bonfire with his adoptive family breathing and living flamenco.
 Soon after he started touring along with them, performing all over Spain and in cruise ships.
 One night, his grieving parents, who since his disappearance had spent an awful amount of time on cruise ships, recognized him on stage.
 They screamed “Anthony, son!!!” and Anthony, who was in the midst of a challenging flamenco dance solo, stopped, looked at them and suddenly remembered EVERYTHING.

 Anthony moved back to Halifax with his real family and became a writer, actor and producer, putting behind his decade-long flamenco life in Spain and keeping it a secret.
 One day, Maria Osende went to see “When it Rains”, one of Anthony’s plays (2b theatre) and she INSTANTLY RECOGNIZED the famous and disappeared “Antonio el Canadiense“.
 She went to see him backstage and screamed “Antonio!!!
 El Flamenco desaparecido!!!”
 Anthony was stunned but relieved and admitted the truth about himself followed by a liberating 30 minute flamenco dance solo that just poured out of his soul!
-A tear-eyed Maria said: “The world deserves to see you dance again”.
+A teary-eyed Maria said: “The world deserves to see you dance again”.

 Don’t miss Anthony’s come back as a flamenco dancer in the role of Escamillo, the bullfighter who conquered Carmen’s heart, at our 10th Anniversary Gala on Saturday November 8th!